dmbarbour/awelon/AboutAO.md

 ### AO Dictionary File

-To support early development using filesystem and text editor, AO defines a simple **.ao** dictionary file format - primarily for use with command-line tools.
-An **.ao** dictionary supports multiple definitions and imports of other dictionary files.
-This dictionary format looks like:
+To support early development using filesystem and text editor, AO has a simple **.ao** dictionary file format - primarily for use with command-line tools.
+Each **.ao** dictionary file supports multiple definitions plus imports of other dictionary files.
+This format looks like:

-        import list before first definition
+        import1 import2 import3
         @word1 definition1 using word2 word3
         @word2
-        definitions may use multiple lines
+        "some definitions require multiple lines
-        but line per def is a pretty good style
+         but one line definitions are good style
+        ~
-        @word3 [definition3]
+        @word3 uses a [block]

 Regular entries start with `@word` at the beginning of a new line, followed by the definition.
 The initial `@` is an entry separator capable of isolating parse errors, and is not a valid word-start character.
-If a word is already defined, the earlier definition is replaced and a warning is issued (shouldn't happen silently).
-A word may be *undefined* by convention of placing it in a cycle with itself, e.g. `@foo foo`.
+If a word is already defined, the earlier definition is replaced and a warning is issued.
+Cyclic definitions are an error and are removed from the dictionary.

 The *import* section, before the first entry, is special.
 Syntactically, it is a space-separated sequence (where 'space' means SP or LF).
-Words from each import are loaded in order, albeit optimized to silently eliminate redundant loads or cycles.
 Imports are located by searching the `AO_PATH` environment variable (with implicit **.ao** suffix).
-The dictionary as a whole is specified from an initial list of imports, which may depend on the project.

-This format will become less relevant as AO environments grow to use databases.
+Each import file is processed once, regardless of duplication or cycles, favoring an order such that those listed last are loaded last.
+A dictionary as a whole is specified from a root file or text.

 ### Processing of AO Dictionary